Stratosphere-Studios/777-300ER/README.md

 **Q: Where can I download liveries?**

-A: You can download liveries from various authors from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries), where we also have official Stratosphere liveries for other aircraft.
+A: You can download liveries from us and various third parties from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries)

 **Livery Painters**